Learn the ins and outs of car insurance after a total loss.

 Totaling your car is, to put it eloquently, a pretty big bummer.
 Even if you’re left uninjured, the mess of logistics that follow suit is confusing and stressful during an already stressful time.
 The actual meaning of total loss, how it’s determined, if you can disagree with its determination, and what comes next are all questions that arise after a vehicle has been totaled, and fortunately, these are the questions we'll answer.
 Let’s get started.

 A total loss determination varies by state.
 Basically, there are two schools of thought: total loss formula states (TLF) and total loss threshold states (TLT).
-In TLF states, a vehicle is determined to be a total loss if the cost of repairs plus the scrap value of the vehicle is greater or equal to the actual cash value of the vehicle.
+For a total loss threshold state, it will work like this:

 In total loss threshold states, outlined here, a vehicle is determined to be totaled if the value of the damages exceeds a certain point.
 This “threshold” is valued as a percentage and varies a bit between states.
 Iowa has the lowest threshold, meaning the least dollar amount needed to total the vehicle at 50% where as Texas has the highest at 100%.

 The remaining states, Alaska, Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Louisiana, Maryland, Minnesota, Missouri, New Jersey, New Mexico, Ohio, Pennsylvania, South Dakota, Utah, Vermont, and Washington are "total loss formula" states.

 After you vehicle has sustained a significant loss, your car insurance company will evaulate the vehicle and determine if it's a total loss.